spotinst/help/src/docs/spot-connect/integrations/zendesk.md

 # Zendesk

-These action snippets allow you send comments made on a Jira ticket to its linked Zendesk tickets.
-It also offers to send individual comment on Zendesk ticket.
+These action snippets let you send comments made on a Jira ticket to its linked Zendesk tickets.
+You can also send individual comments on a Zendesk ticket.

 ## Configure Zendesk in Spot Connect